Torture Victim Protection Act of 1991: Legal issues

 The Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA), (a)(7), created an exception to the FSIA, allowing U.S. nationals to sue foreign states if the state has been designated as a state sponsor of terrorism and if the plaintiff's injury has been caused by the state's support of a terrorist organization.
 Following the passage of the AEDPA, numerous suits have been filed against state sponsors of terrorism, particularly Iran.
 Because some courts have held that the AEDPA does not create a cause of action against foreign states, plaintiffs have used the TVPA and the AEDPA in concert, first using the AEDPA to provide an exception to a foreign state's sovereign immunity, and then using the TVPA to provide a cause of action.

 The TVPA has also been used by victims of torture by agents of the United States.
 In Meshal v.
 Higgenbotham, a native-born American citizen alleges U.S. officials repeatedly threatened him with torture, forced disappearance, and other serious harm.

 On April 18, 2012, in Mohamad v.
 Palestinian Authority, the United States Supreme Court unanimously ruled that the TVPA applies exclusively to natural persons and does not impose liability against any organizational entity.

 The court's decision was based on the statute's use of the word "individual", as distinguished from "person" (the latter of which is usually defined in U.S. law and statutes as meaning an individual or an organization).
-The court examined the word both in context of its ordinary meaning and through the legislative history of the TVPA.
+The court examined the word both in the context of its ordinary meaning and through the legislative history of the TVPA.
 The court noted that the original language of the TVPA bill had used the word "person" and that during a House committee markup, one of the bill's sponsors proposed an amendment "to make it clear we are applying it to individuals and not to corporations."

-On July 7, 2023, in Doe v.
-Cisco, the United States Court of Appeals for the Ninth Circuit cited Mohamad in its decision, finding the TVPA provides a private right of action against those who aid and abet torture or killing.
-In Doe, Falun Gong practitioners alleged that they were victims of human rights abuses committed by the Chinese Communist Party and enabled by technological assistance of Cisco and two Cisco executives.
+On July 7, 2023, in Doe I v.
+Cisco Systems, the United States Court of Appeals for the Ninth Circuit cited Mohamad in its decision, finding the TVPA provides a private right of action against those who aid and abet torture or killing.
+In Doe, Falun Gong practitioners alleged that they were victims of human rights abuses committed by the Chinese Communist Party and enabled by the technological assistance of Cisco and two Cisco executives.

+In January 2026, in Cisco Systems, Inc. v.
+Doe I, the United States Supreme Court granted cert on whether the Alien Tort Statute (ATS) or TVPA allows a judicially-implied private right of action for aiding and abetting.
+The Supreme Court heard oral argument on April 28, 2026.
+On June 23, 2026, in a 6-3 ruling, the Court reversed the Ninth Circuit decision and remanded the case for further proceedings.
+The Court held that neither the ATS nor the TVPA imposes liability for aiding and abetting offenses.